saiaramandala/Git_Demo---Repo/README.md

 # Git_Demo---Repo
-A repo I'm using to learn github
+A repo I'm using to learn git and also github